QuentinRa/blog.quentinra.dev/info/php/theme/forms.md

 **Validate**

-You must check what the user send to you, even if you checked in HTML.
+You must check what the user sends to you, even if you checked in HTML.
 The user can bypass the HTML/JS verifications but not the PHP one, at least no easily.